scossu/lakesuperior/docs/fcrepo4_deltas.rst

 created resource, e.g. if ``a`` exists, a
 ``</a> ldp:contains </a/b/c/d>`` triple is created.

-LAKEsuperior does not employ Pairtrees.
-In the example above LAKEsuperior would create a fully qualified LDPC for each missing segment, which can be POSTed and PUT to.
+Lakesuperior does not employ Pairtrees.
+In the example above Lakesuperior would create a fully qualified LDPC for each missing segment, which can be POSTed and PUT to.
 Containment triples are created between each link in the path, i.e. ``</a> ldp:contains </a/b>``, ``</a/b> ldp:contains </a/b/c>`` etc. This may potentially break clients